I-551 Temporary Evidence Stamp | Permanent Resident Card |

-The first category of people is permanent residents whose I-90 forms are pending with the USCIS.
+The first category is permanent residents whose I-90 forms are pending with the USCIS.
 The I-90 Form, Application to Replace Permanent Resident Card, is used to renew a green card when the existing one expires.
-This process can take up to 6 months or more.
-As a result, you might be in a situation where your green card is expired but you need to prove permanent residency status.
+This process takes around a month, according to USCIS data.
+As a result, you may be in a situation where your green card has expired, but you need to prove permanent residency status.
 You can use the I-551 stamp while waiting for a green card as temporary evidence of lawful permanent resident status.
 For example, in an emergency, an I-551 stamp can prove legal status.
 This is important if USCIS doesn’t issue the new green card before the expiration date of the existing card.

 Find out how you can get Green Card for Your Parents.